 Our school and educator programs offer a full range of experiences to spark creativity and critical thinking.
-They support the Common Core Standards and California State Content Standards in a variety of subject matter, for multiple grade levels, and with emphasis in visual arts.
+They support the California State Content Standards in a variety of subject matter, for multiple grade levels, with emphasis in visual arts.
 For more information, contact Sara Gorrell, education and community associate, at (916) 808-1182.

 Community Art Night